39 Melakhot: Demolition

-Final Completion/Fine-tuning/Perfecting
+Final completion/fine-tuning/perfecting

 Hebrew: (Makeh bePatish), literally, strike with [of] the hammer.

 Definition: Any initial act of completion.

-This complex, and possibly most abstract section of Sabbath law, refers to activities completing an object and/or bringing it into its final useful form.
+This complex, and possibly most abstract, section of Sabbath law refers to activities completing an object and/or bringing it into its final useful form.
 For example, if the pages of a newspaper were poorly separated, slicing them open would constitute the final act of completion of the pages.

-Using a stapler involves transgressing final completion/fine-tuning/perfection in regard to the staple itself, (in addition to sewing affecting the papers being joined), which is brought into its final useful form by the base of the stapler forming the open staple into a curled clasp around the papers.
+Using a stapler involves transgressing final completion/fine-tuning/perfection in regard to the staple itself (in addition to sewing affecting the papers being joined), which is brought into its final useful form by the base of the stapler forming the open staple into a curled clasp around the papers.

-According to the opinions that this category applies to foods, adding hot water to a pre-made 'noodle-soup-pot' type cup (a dehydrated mixture of freeze-dried seasoning and noodles) would be the final act of completion for such a food as the manufacturer desired to make the product incomplete, awaiting the consumer to finish the cooking process at their convenience.
-This particular example would also violate Cooking/Baking as well if hot water from a kettle/urn was directly applied.
+According to the opinions that this category applies to foods, adding hot water to instant noodles would be the final act of completion for such a food as the manufacturer desired to make the product incomplete, awaiting the consumer to finish the cooking process at their convenience.
+This particular example would also violate cooking/baking as well if hot water from a kettle/urn was directly applied.

-Musical instruments are Muktza, set aside for non-Sabbath use, as they are delicate and regularly require fixing and/or tuning as part of their regular use.
+Musical instruments are muktza, set aside for non-Sabbath use, as they are delicate and regularly require fixing and/or tuning as part of their regular use.
 Due to this, a Rabbinic restriction on handling musical instruments was enacted specifically because of Makeh bePatish.
 For example, if a guitar string is slightly out of tune, even though the whole instrument is not considered broken, the string requires tuning to bring the entire instrument to its desired state.
 As such, the corrective tuning renders an act of Makeh BePatish on the whole instrument.
 The guitar is said to be 'in tune', ready for usual use.
 This is considered a significant enough improvement to be an act of Makeh BePatish.